 Changes to the Law

-Regulation (EC) No. 649/2012 replaced Regulation (EC) No. 689/2008 and incorporated some changes to the previous regulation in light of experience with implementation to date.
+Regulation (EU) No 649/2012, as amended replaced Regulation (EC) No. 689/2008 and incorporated some changes to the previous regulation in light of experience with implementation to date.

 Exports should be accompanied by a safety data sheet in accordance with Regulation (EC) 453/2010 (REACH)